Localization in Khovanov homology: External actions and realization

 We can now discuss how the realizations of different Burnside functors are related.

-\begin{lem} [cf. Lemma 4.15 \cite{oddkh}] A cofibration sequence $J \to F \to H$ of functors with external action $\two^{np}\to \burn_K$, upon realization, induces a cofibration sequence in $(K\times \ZZ_p)\text{-}\topp$.
-In general, any external natural transformation $\eta \from F_1 \to F_0$ of Burnside functors $\two^{np} \to \burn_K$ induces a $(K\times \ZZ_p)$-equivariant map on the realizations, well-defined up to $K$-equivariant homotopy. \end{lem} \begin{proof} The proof is parallel to that of Lemma 4.15 of \cite{oddkh}, which produces a $K$-equivariant map of realizations as a Puppe map.
+\begin{lem}[{cf. \cite[Lemma 4.15]{oddkh}}] A cofibration sequence $J \to F \to H$ of functors with external action $\two^{np}\to \burn_K$ compatible with the permutation action on $\two^{np}$, upon realization, induces a cofibration sequence in $(K\times \ZZ_p)\text{-}\topp$.
+In general, any external natural transformation $\eta \from F_1 \to F_0$ of Burnside functors $\two^{np} \to \burn_K$ induces a $(K\times \ZZ_p)$-equivariant map on sufficiently large realizations $||\widetilde{F}_1||\to ||\widetilde{F}_0||$, well-defined up to $K\times\ZZ_p$-equivariant homotopy. \end{lem} \begin{proof} The proof is parallel to that of Lemma 4.15 of \cite{oddkh}, which produces a $K$-equivariant map of realizations as a Puppe map.
 We will need some of the details in the proof of Lemma \ref{lem:416}, so we go over the argument.